-Effective in 2020, the employee benefits and payroll processing was transferred to NorCal and the Corporation is self-insured for health insurance claims for eligible active employees with certain self-insured retention limits.
+The Corporation is self-insured for health insurance claims for eligible active employees with certain self-insured retention limits.
 The program is managed by COG and estimates of the liability for claims incurred but not reported are included in the combined balance sheets of COG and costs related thereto are allocated to the Corporation through intercompany transactions based on a percentage of payroll.

-11. Commitments and Contingencies
+10. Commitments and Contingencies